NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/automated-workflow-generation.md

 ---
-title: 'Automated Workflow Generation and Execution'
+title: "Automated Workflow Generation and Execution"
-description: 'Develop AI tools to generate and run workflows from user descriptions using data and tools from BRCs and external resources'
+description: "Develop AI tools to generate and run workflows from user descriptions using data and tools from BRCs and external resources"
-tags: ['AI', 'Workflows', 'Automation', 'Bioinformatics']
+tags: ["AI", "Workflows", "Automation", "Bioinformatics"]
 ---

 ## Project Theme